 Neighborhood Center for Adults 60+

-A year ago, when Hurricane Sandy hit NYC, the Community Kitchen and Food Pantry of West Harlem opened the doors of the Neighborhood Center for Adults 60+.
+When Hurricane Sandy hit NYC, the Community Kitchen and Food Pantry of West Harlem opened the doors of the Neighborhood Center for Adults 60+.
 Today, over 700 older adults are registered in the program.
 The center has become a sanctuary where neighbors can meet neighbors, and where people share similar life stories and struggles.
-It is also a place where they can receive nourishment for the body as well as the mind.
+It is a place where they can receive nourishment for the body as well as the mind.